scientificcomputing/emimesh/readme.md

 - basic image processing steps included, to account for e.g. missing ECS from chemically fixated tissue

 ## Getting started
+EMImesh uses OpenCL to run image processing steps on your GPU (if avaialable) and as such requires an OpenCL device driver.
+See here (https://documen.tician.de/pyopencl/misc.html) for details on installing OpenCL.
+If you are on ubuntu, `sudo apt-get install pocl` is an easy way of installing an CPU and GPU-capable OpenCL implementation.
+Further, `xvfb`is required to create visualizations of the meshes on headless machines.
+Install with `sudo apt-get install xfvb`.
+Other dependencies will be handled and installed via snakemake.

 First, install snakemake (using e.g. mamba/conda):